 Across Paris by Métro and RER

 The Paris train stations are connected to each other and to the rest of the city by the Paris Métropolitan system.
-At right we see a Métropolitan train pulling into a station.

 The Réseau Express Régional or RER is a network of five suburban train lines that pass through the center of the city.
 The RER lines extend well outside Paris to outlying suburbs, and also service the airports.

 The RER runs much faster and on a precisely planned schedule, but its stops are much further apart.
 Many destinations, especially on the Left Bank, are easier to reach via the RER.

 You use the same tickets on both the Métro and RER, as well as the buses and the Montmartre funicular.
 One ticket is good for one ride on any of them, at least within zone 1 on RER.
 You need a supplemental RER ticket to travel outside the central city.

 We're in Paris!
 This is Palais Garnier at Place de l'Opéra.

 Paris Gare de Lyon railway station contains a very nice restaurant, Le Train Bleu.